-The owl came to a landing on a shop sign.
-It was bronze in color, with curly, embossed letters in black ink proclaiming its name; Flourish and Blotts.
+She landed serenely atop a bronze shop sign.
+Below her, curly, embossed letters in black ink proclaiming the shop's name; Flourish and Blotts.

 "Please don't fly off like that!"
 Harry told his owl, once he'd caught his breath.
-She fluttered down to land on his shoulder, and shuffled in place, her head hanging low in embarrassment.
+She fluttered down to land on his shoulder, and shuffled in place, her head hanging low as if apologizing.